 Second, in a tight labor market construction workers who are already hired will be given additional hours.
 Since a tight labor market makes it difficult to find and hire new staff, those already employed will often have to work more to compensate.
 This shows up in economic data as average hours worked per week.
 Construction industry hours worked, on a seasonally adjusted basis, are currently near their lowest level since 2014.
 If the labor market were excessively tight, management would be incentivized to offer more hours to existing workers.
 Recent data do not confirm this possibility for the construction industry at large, and show that managers have been offering fewer hours over the past year.
 This suggests the same for blue-collar workers in the industry.

 Perhaps most importantly, real wage growth should be strong if the supply of available workers is far below the demand for workers.
 Managers can simply raise wages to pull workers in from other locations and industries and entice workers on the sidelines to apply.
 Wages are what adjust to changes in the fundamental supply and demand relationship in labor markets.
 Looking at the data on production and non-supervisory workers, real wage growth in all sectors has been weak and construction is no exception.
-The most recent data on average hourly earnings, adjusted for inflation, show annual real wage growth of 0.69 percent for the construction sector compared to 0.63 percent for all jobs.
+The most recent data on average hourly earnings, from June 2017, adjusted for inflation, show annual real wage growth of 0.7 percent for the construction sector compared to 0.8 percent for all jobs.
 The story of strong wage growth just doesn’t hold up.

 On a national level, the data doesn’t support the notion that there is a labor shortage for construction workers, which follows from previous CEPR research.
 This is not to say that specific geographic locations could not be experiencing shortages, but the overall story that is reported does not hold up when looking at the evidence.